gioblu/BIPLAN/documentation/cycles.md

 # Prints 0, 1, Finished
 ```
-When the `break` statement is encountered within a `for`, the iteration is interrupted and all following statements part of the `for` are ignored.
+When `break` is encountered within a `for`, the iteration is interrupted and all following statements part of the `for` are ignored.

 #### `continue`
-The BIPLAN `for` supports the `continue` statement as other programming languages do:
+The BIPLAN `for` supports `continue` as other programming languages do:
 ```php
 for $i = 0 to 5
   if $i == 2 continue end